MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ### Recommendation card

-The recommendation card shown in the image below is the entry point to your recommendations.
+The recommendation card shown in the following image is the entry point to your recommendations.
 Here’s a detailed breakdown of the card’s components:

 - **Type**: Indicated by an exclamation mark in a triangle, showing that this is a warning or alert.
 - **Title**: "Work queue SLA at risk" – this provides a concise title of the issue.